Am I eligible to apply if I am...

 What kind of graduate degree do I have to attain?

-The goal of the program is for students to be successful in earning their doctorate.
-However, students committed to attaining other post baccalaureate degrees are eligible.
+The ultimate goal of the program is for students to be successful in earning their doctorate.

 Do I have to attend graduate school at MSU?

 No. McNair Scholars can apply for graduate school anywhere in the nation.
-See the list of schools that will waive the appliation fee for McNair Scholars here.
+Typically most graduate school programs will waive the appliation fee for McNair Scholars (please discuss with the Director when the time comes).

 Does the program help me financially once I am in graduate school?

-If you have any other questions, please contact the McNair office
+If you have any other questions, please contact the McNair Scholars Prgram office.